-- 2004, PhD, Biomedical Engineering, University of Southern California
+- Doctoral Degree, Biomedical Engineering, University of Southern California

-- 1994, Bachelors, Biophysics, University of Science and Technology
+- Bachelor's Degree, Biophysics, University of Science & Technology of China

 Dong Song is a research associate professor in the Department of Biomedical Engineering, University of Southern California.
 He received the B.S. degree in Biophysics from the University of Science and Technology of China in 1994, and the Ph.D. degree in biomedical engineering from the University of Southern California in 2003.
 He is a member of the American Statistical Association, the Biomedical Engineering Society, the IEEE, and the Society for Neuroscience.